oscar9214/oscar9214.github.io/README.md

 - Dismiss All Button (remove all posts.
 Animations required)
 - Support split layout (left side: all posts / right side: detail post)
 - Responsive design
+- To go to the full sized picture once you selected the entry just click on the image

 All the documentation used for this app was taken from: http://www.reddit.com/dev/api and https://github.com/reddit-archive/reddit/wiki/OAuth2